fpatwa/Osias/README.md

 - `DNS_IP = "{DNS_IP}"` a single DNS entry can be entered, default value is `8.8.8.8`.

 ### Multinode File
-Our multinode file is formatted very similiar to that of Kolla, where all of these sections will be copied over to kolla's multinode file.
+Our multinode file is formatted very similar to that of Kolla, where all of these sections will be copied over to kolla's multinode file.
 However, `storage` will ALSO be used for our ceph deployment and `variables` is our own.

 ```
 #public = "Internet facing IP's"